But that doesn't necessarily mean looking at the most expensive postcodes in town.

 A wide range of entertainment facilities is often a sign of a thriving community.
 But it's worth considering how close you want to be with the potential extra noise and traffic from:

 If you and your family need to commute to work and school, think about the convenience of being close to any of the following:

 Location has a direct influence on which school a child can attend.
-To see which schools are in which catchment areas, visit the GOV.UK website.
+To find out more information on school catchment areas, visit the GOV.UK website.

-If you're hoping to make money in the long-term by buying in an up-and-coming area, there's no fool-proof formula.
+If you're hoping to make money in the long term by buying a property in an up-and-coming area, there's no fool-proof formula.
 But there are some classic clues to look out for: